 Explore the library and you’ll find some amazing new sounds as well as the JV/XV staples; polyrhythmic sequencers, complex vocal/synth/bass interactions, orchestral staples.
 Given ZEN-Core’s origins, it shouldn’t surprise anyone that this is a hefty-but-hardware-originated workstation’s engine without the multitimbrality or sequencing.

 With so many sounds to browse, there’s a favourites and category system.
 It’s not as integrated or as sophisticated as Arturia’s Analog Lab, but it’s a world apart from the pop-up preset menus of most of Roland’s plugins.

 That’s actually not such a big deal.
 One of the most appealing aspects of Zenology is also one of its most infuriating; it sort of renders most of your favourite Cloud plugins obsolete by offering a quick set of similar-but-more-efficient versions of the same essential patch, with a faster browser and favourites, too.

 It’s also a LOT more efficient than the old setup (which is still part of Cloud, more near the end of the article).
 It’s roughly 400Mb, and that is both VST and AU versions; the internal waveform library is very roughly, 150Mb and each expansion (there are 15) around 80Mb – but only downloaded once.

-To buy a lifetime licence for all the Zenology items (except, maybe, the presets included in Core and not Lite) would be $299, and those libraries are usable on the Jupiter X and RD-88 when bought.
+To buy a lifetime licence for all the Zenology items (except, maybe, the presets included in Core and not Lite) would be $299 – though, you would need to buy them for Zenology and each device you want to use them on.